virchan/self_study_log/berger_casella_statistical_inference/README.md

-# Selected Solutions to Statiscal Inference by Berger and Casella
+# Selected Solutions to Statistical Inference by Berger and Casella

 [Chapter 1: Probability Theory](chapter_001.pdf)